-The trailhead of Ben Lomond track starts from Bob’s Peak, which is where the gondola takes you from Queenstown centre.
-You can’t drive up Bob’s peak, but instead of taking the gondola up, you can also hike up Bob’s Peak via the Tiki trail which goes up along the gondola rail.
+The trailhead of Ben Lomond track starts from Bob’s Peak, which is where the gondola takes you from Queenstown Center.
+You can’t drive up Bob’s Peak, but instead of taking the gondola up, you can also hike up Bob’s Peak via the Tiki trail which goes up along the gondola rail.

 So the real question here is, do you want the Ben Lomond track to be 14 kilometers (8.7 miles) return from Queenstown via the Tiki trail, or 11 kilometers (6.8 miles) return from the top of the gondola?

 Hiking Ben Lomond track from Bob’s Peak including Skyline gondola